-Type of surveillance Examples Overt Police Officer or Wardens on patrol; Not requiring prior authorisation Signposted Town Centre CCTV cameras (in normal use); Recording noise from outside the premises after the occupier has been warned that this will occur if the noise persists (in most cases).
-Covert But not requiring prior authorisation CCTV cameras providing general traffic, crime or public safety information.
-Directed Must be RIPA authorised Officers follow an individual or individuals over a period, to establish whether s/he is working when claiming benefit or on long term sick leave.
+Type of surveillance Examples Overt Police Officer or Wardens on patrol; Not requiring prior authorisation Signposted Town Centre CCTV cameras (in normal use); autionsation • Recording noise from outside the premises after the occupier has been warned that this will occur if the noise persists (in most cases).
+Covert CCTV cameras providing general traffic, crime or public safety But not requiring prior authorisation information.
+Directed Officers follow an individual or individuals over a period, to Directed Must be RIPA authorised establish whether s/he is working when claiming benefit or on long term sick leave.
 Test purchasers where the officer has a hidden camera or other recording device to record information which might include information about the private life of a shop-owner, e.g. where s/he is suspected of running a business in an unlawful manner.
 Can only be used for offences which meet the crime threshold.

-Intrusive Council Officers cannot do this Planting a listening or other device (bug) in a person's home or in their private vehicle.
+Type of surveillance Examples Intrusive Council Officers cannot do this Planting a listening or other device (bug) in a person's home or in their private vehicle.